-Do you like to get lost in the stars or try to figure out why objects move the way they do through time and space?
+Do you like to get lost in the stars or figure out how objects move through time and space?
 Are you curious about electrons, laser holograms, computer chips, electronic gadgets, satellites, radios or superconducting magnets?
-A major in physics at Central College might be a fit for you.
-Physics, the most fundamental physical science, is concerned with the basic principles of the universe.
-It is the foundation on which engineering, technology and other sciences are based.
+Explore the physics behind these concepts with a major that studies the basic principles and laws of the universe, on which engineering and technology are based.

-The physics program at Central College prepares students for graduate school and research, teaching, jobs in industrial and governmental engineering and other technical areas.
-Students benefit from the one-on-one attention provided by faculty devoted to their teaching.
-Graduates have gone on to become physicists, engineers, teachers and researchers.
-Interested in engineering?
-Central also offers a pre-engineering program.
+The physics program at Central College prepares students for industrial jobs, graduate school and research, teaching, engineering jobs and other technical areas.
+Students benefit from the one-on-one attention provided by faculty devoted to teaching and working with students.
+Many physics majors continue directly to graduate school to study engineering on the graduate level at various universities across the nation.

-Central offers courses in physics theory, problem-solving skills and experimental techniques with an emphasis on science as a method for learning about the world.
+Central offers courses in physics theory, problem-solving skills and experimental techniques, with an emphasis on science as a method for learning about the world.
 Students are prepared to be able to reason from the general fundamental principles to specific applications in physics and engineering.
-A student trained in physics will be able to work in a variety of specialties.
+Central students trained in physics are highly qualified and work in a variety of technical and engineering specialties.